solidusio-contrib/solidus_tax_cloud/README.md

   If your server was running, restart it so that it can find the assets properly.

-In the Admin section of Spree, go to Configurations, then select TaxCloud Settings.
+In the Admin section of Solidus, go to Configurations, then select TaxCloud Settings.

 Enter your `api_login_id` and `api_key`, and optionally your USPS login.
 You can also configure the default Product TIC and Shipping TIC for TaxCloud to use, although it is recommended to leave the defaults as is: `00000` for product default and `11010` for shipping default.

 All Products will default to the default product TIC specified here unless they are given an explicit value.
-Specific product-level TICs may be specified per-product in the Products section of the Spree admin backend.
+Specific product-level TICs may be specified per-product in the Products section of the Solidus admin backend.
 If you are uncertain about the correct TIC for a product (whether it be clothing, books, etc.), taxability code information may be obtained from [Tax Cloud](https://taxcloud.net/tic/default.aspx).

-To complete your Spree::TaxCloud configuration, you will need to create a TaxRate to apply rates obtained from Tax Cloud to your Spree LineItems and Shipments.
+To complete your Solidus::TaxCloud configuration, you will need to create a TaxRate to apply rates obtained from Tax Cloud to your Spree LineItems and Shipments.
 Under Configuration select Tax Rates, and click Create a New Tax Rate.
 Recommended defaults are as follows:

 - Name: `Sales Tax` (This label will be visible to users during the checkout process)